miztiik/security-automation-respond-to-failed-ssh-access/README.md

 1. ## Solution Overview

-    In this repo, I have included a cloudformation template that provisions the resources to setup a fully automatic policy remedation engine.
+    In this repo, I have included a cloudformation template that provisions the resources to setup a fully automatic remedation engine.

     - **EC2 Instance**: We will use this instance to attack
         - This instance will be pre-baked with cloudwatch agent to send `ssh` logs to Cloudwatch LogGroups